kubernetes-sigs/gateway-api/geps/gep-4152/index.md

   any certificate, including self-signed, expired, or attacker-controlled ones.
   TLS is still negotiated, so traffic is encrypted in transit, but the gateway has no cryptographic assurance that it is talking to the intended backend.
-  This mode is intended for development and testing environments.
+  This mode is intended for development and testing environments and SHOULD NOT be used in production.

 #### Trusted Certificate Hashes
 `trustedCertificateHashes` is an alternative to `caCertificateRefs` and